Pabau GO app

 Coreplus

-Coreplus is an Australian-built, cloud-based practice management platform that has been serving allied health professionals.
+Coreplus is an Australian-built, cloud-based practice management platform for allied health professionals.

 It’s particularly well-regarded in the Australian market for its native Medicare and DVA claiming capabilities.